zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 ## Quotastic Inaction

 Our new token sure parses the quotes, but we never added the Actions to... well, act on it.
-Actions classes live next door to Grammars, in `src/Perl6/Actions.nqp`.
+Action classes live next door to Grammars, in `src/Perl6/Actions.nqp`.
 Pop it open and locate the matching method; let's say [`method escape:sym<“ ”>`](https://github.com/rakudo/rakudo/blob/94b09ab9280d39438f84cb467d4b3d3042b8f672/src/Perl6/Actions.nqp#L9243).